OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Resolution.md

 **Formula**: `MissChance = 18 - ToHitBonus - LevelDiff * 1.33 - MultiAttacker * REDUCTION + ArmorBonus + StyleModifiers`
 **Source**: `AttackComponent.cs:GetMissChance()`
 **Implementation Requirements**: Must cap at reasonable bounds

+**Game Rule Summary**: Your chance to miss an attack depends on several factors.
+Generally, higher level characters hit more reliably, better weapons and gear help you hit, and wearing heavy armor makes you harder to hit.
+Fighting multiple enemies at once makes each individual attack more likely to connect.

 **Components**:
 - **Base Miss Rate**: 18% (reduced from 20% in patch 1.117C)